Stretch your calves, bro.

 B) Cause compensation that leads to bad postural changes

-To prevent this, you can either elevate your heels, which is what skate companies do, what weightlifting shoes are for, and why people squat with your heels on 5lb plates, or improve your dorsiflexion.
+To prevent this, you can either elevate your heels, which is what skate companies do, what weightlifting shoes are for, and why people squat with their heels on 5lb plates, or improve your dorsiflexion.

 Elevating the heels works because it basically creates artificial slack, and allows you to shift your weight back to neutral.
 But, this continues to shorten your calves more and more because now they need to dorsiflex even less to get into the positions you’re demanding, which in the long-term compounds the problem.

-To draw an analogy, it’s like wearing a weight belt.
+It’s like wearing a weight belt.
 If your back hurts while lifting, a weight belt will help you stabilize your core.
 But then, you’re not improving your core strength and stability to be able to lift heavy without out, making it even harder next time to do without a belt.